 Positions & Internships

-We're currently looking for a skilled software developer to expand our team for a broad mix of front- and backend development.
+We're currently looking for a skilled software developer to expand our team, for a broad mix of front- and backend development.
+Ideally you would have a few years working experience with Java, Spring and JPA/Hibernate, but we're open to other backgrounds as well.
+We offer a great place to work within a young team, with lots of freedom and opportunities to grow.
 If you would like to know more please contact Henk-Jan Joosten.

 We continuously offer internships to bright young students in bio-informatics and computer science.